apache/directory-fortress-enmasse/README-MULTITENANCY.md

  </FortRequest>
  ```

- * This operation will be scoped to acme123 tenant's subtree.
+ * This operation is scoped to tenat acme123's subtree.

 ___________________________________________________________________________________
 ## SECTION 4.
 Rationale for setting a contextId in two locations